-On the Imagery tab, in the Mensuration group, click the launcher button to open the Mensuration Options dialog box.
+On the Imagery tab, in the Mensuration group, click the launcher button to open the Mensuration Options pane.

 The units for Measurement Type can be chosen in the Mensuration Options dialog box.
 Additionally, symbols and colors for the measurement types can be chosen, and measurement accuracy can be increased by assigning an Elevation dataset using the browse button.
 Either an elevation file or the URL address of an elevation service can be specified.

 The mensuration tools provide interactive methods to measure the heights of objects in imagery.
-The Constrain direction of cursor movement for height measurement tools option in the Mensuration Options dialog box constrains the pointer movements when making height measurements.
+The Constrain direction of cursor movement for height measurement tools option in the Mensuration Options pane constrains the pointer movements when making height measurements.

 The three height mensuration tools operate such that the initial measurement point becomes the endpoint of a line for the constraint.
 The pointer will only move along the line that is appropriate for the measurement.
 For instance, when the Base To Top Height measurement tool is chosen, the first point should be the base of the object.
 The pointer movement is then constrained in the vertical direction.
 This is important when measuring objects where the location of the base is difficult to discern from the top of the object.
 For example, it may be easy to find the edge of the base of a pyramid type of feature, but difficult to determine the center of the base.
 There are also instances where other endpoints of the measurement are difficult to see and the constraint can assist you in identifying them.

 For the Base To Top of Shadow Height tool, the initial point should be the base of the feature.
 The pointer will then be constrained to move along the path of the shadow on the ground.

 For the Top to Top Shadow Height tool, the initial point should be the top of the feature.
 When active, it will constrain the pointer to follow the path of the sun rays that form the top edge of the shadow from the top of the feature.